ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of tumor. To see

 Family history and genetic predisposition

 Approximately 1% to 2% of children with neuroblastoma have a family history of the disease.
-Children with an inherited likelihood of neuroblastoma tend to develop the disease, on average, nine to thirteen months earlier than other children with neuroblastoma.
-In children who have a family history of neuroblastoma, the disease may occur in two or more organs.
+Children with an inherited likelihood of neuroblastoma tend to develop the disease, on average, 9 to thirteen months earlier than other children with neuroblastoma.
+In children who have a family history of neuroblastoma, the disease may occur in 2 or more organs.

 Neuroblastoma tumors have been diagnosed in patients with congenital central hypoventilation syndrome (CCHS), a unique disorder of breathing control associated with Hirschsprung disease (HSCR).
-CCHS results from germline mutations, which is a mutation passed directly from parent to child, in the paired-like homeobox (PHOX) 2B gene.
-Germline PHOX2B alterations are present in the tumors of people with neuroblastoma and with CCHS and/or HSCR.
-Rare germline PHOX2B mutations have also been found in patients who are genetically predisposed to neuroblastoma.
+CCHS results from germline mutations, which is a mutation that may be passed directly from parent to child or may be a new mutation in the child, in the paired-like homeobox (PHOX) 2B gene.
+Mutations in the PHOX2B homeobox gene have also been found in patients with a family history of neuroblastoma, and in most cases are associated with HSCR and CCHS.
+PHOX2B mutations have also been detected rarely (< 2%) in DNA samples from neuroblastoma tumors in patients without any family history.

-Most of the time, when multiple members of a family have neuroblastoma, they have germline mutations in the anaplastic lymphoma kinase (ALK) gene.
-These mutations can be found in a blood sample.
-However, ALK mutations have also been found in DNA from tumors in some patients without a family history.
+In most patients with a family history of neuroblastoma, germline mutations in the anaplastic lymphoma kinase (ALK) gene are detected.
+These mutations result in abnormal ALK activation.
+Identical activating ALK mutations have also been identified in DNA from neuroblastoma tumors in patients without a family history and in a subset of patients, ALK amplification is found in neuroblastoma tumors.

 Neuroblastoma has also been diagnosed in several patients who are missing portions of chromosomes 1p and 11q that are thought to prevent tumor growth.

 Genetic factors without a family history

 The genetic factors that have a role in the development of neuroblastoma in patients who do not have a family history are not well understood.
-Common copy number variation of NBPF23 has been shown to be associated with neuroblastoma.
-This involves looking at the genes and how they differ between individuals.
-In addition, genome-wide association studies have identified a number of germline neuroblastoma susceptibility SNPs.
+Common copy number variation of germline NBPF23 has been shown to be associated with neuroblastoma.
+Genome-wide association studies, comparing germline genomic variables in patients with neuroblastoma to patients without neuroblastoma have identified a number of germline neuroblastoma SNPs that are associated with increased risk of developing neuroblastoma.
 These include SNPs within or upstream of these genes: